stardog-union/pellet/README.md

 Pellet: An Open Source OWL DL reasoner for Java
 -----------------------------------------------

-Pellet is a dual-licensed open source [1] Java-based OWL-DL reasoner
+Pellet is an OWL DL reasoner--dual-licensed, open source [1], and Java-based--
 developed and commercially supported [2] by Clark & Parsia LLC.
 It can
-be used in conjunction with either Jena or OWL-API libraries.
-Pellet
-provides functionality to check consistency of ontologies, compute the classification hierarchy, explain inferences and answer SPARQL
+be used with Jena or OWL-API libraries.
+Pellet provides functionality to check consistency of ontologies, compute the classification hierarchy, explain inferences, and answer SPARQL queries.

-queries.
+Feel free to fork this repository and submit pull requests if you want to see changes, new features, etc in Pellet.

-Documentation how to use Pellet is in the doc/ directory and there are some code samples in the examples/ directory.
+Documentation about how to use Pellet is in the doc/ directory and there are some code samples in the examples/ directory.

 Commercial support for Pellet is available: